What is an Associate Degree?

 There are other notable differences between public and private schools, as well.
 The NCES notes that, during the 2014-15 academic year, average annual tuition rates were $16,188 for public schools and $41,970 for private schools ― a difference of more than $50,000 over the course of a two-year program.
 Public universities also tend to have larger campuses and more extracurricular activities.
-Public colleges, on the other hand, provide a more intimate learning environment.
+Private colleges, on the other hand, provide a more intimate learning environment.
 The campuses are usually smaller, and students may also be able to choose from more specialized degree programs.

 These differences leave several factors to consider.
 Cost is a major concern, since private colleges are generally much more expensive than state universities.
 According to the NCES, average annual tuition rates during the 2014-15 academic year stood at $16,188 for public institutions and $41,970 for private non-profit institutions.
 However, private institutions offer a more inclusive atmosphere for students; courses typically emphasize individualized education, and the student-to-faculty ratios are much lower.
 These institutions tend to offer more specialized degree programs, as well.
 Public universities may be more appealing for students who value social and extracurricular activities, as well as large class sizes.